benmcdonough20/NEPEC_on_Hardware/README.md

 * Proposal of parameter scaling technique for applying PER to sparse Pauli model
 * Implementation of sparse Pauli model learning procedure for arbitrary circuit layers consisting of single-qubit gates and self-adjoint two-qubit Clifford gates
 * Package for easily importing this procedure as part of a Qiskit or PyQuil workflow
+* Routine for parsing an arbitrary circuit to generate benchmark procedure

 ## Features that are not currently implemented
 * Complete testing suite